zenphantom/ml-git/docs/api/README.md

 ## Classes used in the API.

-Some methods uses the described below classes:
+Some methods uses the classes described below:
 <details markdown="1">
 <summary><code> EntityManager </code></summary>
 <br>